 • Suitable clothing

-In 2016 and hopefully beyond we will offer FREE sailing lessons, as part of the curriculum, for all Year 6 children in Roseland Schools.
+We offer FREE sailing lessons, as part of the curriculum, for all Year 6 children in Roseland Schools.

 After-school clubs for Secondary age children are also being funded.